three-cubed/prettypay/README.md

 You may then use all the Prettypay functions.
 Prettypay functions are used in the javascript for the EJS page.

-NOTE: The file path must be correct and the `root` property must correctly link the page on which you are placing Prettypay to the root directory in which Prettypay has been placed.
+NOTE: The file path and the `root` property must be correct.
 This is discussed in the section below entitled 'The File Path and Root Property'.
 <br><br>

 ## The File Path and Root Property
-When you include Prettypay in a file, using `<%- include('$PATH_TO_ROOT/node_modules/prettypay/views/view.ejs', { root: '$PATH_TO_ROOT/' }) %>`...<br>
+When you include Prettypay in an EJS file, using the `include` function as instructed above...<br>

 (1) The correct path to the Prettypay view is needed by the EJS file it is placed in.
 This is dealt with in the first argument.<br>
 (2) The location of that file in the root directory dictates the paths that must be followed in order to access Prettypay's javascript and CSS.
 This is dealt with using the *root* property.<br>